-- 1. Pay careful attention to watering plants for the first two years.
+1. Pay careful attention to watering plants for the first two years.
 Use a rainwater guide to track rainfall.
-If you need to water, thoroughly soak planting area(s) by either turning on water for 3 hours using soaker hose or water by hand.
-Apply water slowly that it does not run off and long enough to penetrate soil to a depth of 6-8 inches in planting beds. - 2.
+If you need to water, thoroughly soak planting area(s) by either turning on water for - 3 hours using soaker hose or water by hand.
+Apply water slowly to avoid run off and long enough to penetrate planting bed soil to a depth of 6-8 inches. - 2.
 If the top 2 inches of soil are dry, it is time to water - 3.
-Often if plants reach the visible wilt point it's time to water.
-If the soil is moist, there may be another issue.
+If plants reach the visible wilt point it's time to water.
+If the soil is moist, there may be an-